pyeventsourcing/eventsourcing/docs/topics/projection.rst

-For projections that work with :ref:`DCB applications <DCB application>`, you will need to define the dispatching to work with :ref:`tagged decisions <DCB tagged>`.
-That is, because the ``process_event()`` method will receive :class:`~eventsourcing.dcb.domain.Tagged` objects, and because :func:`~eventsourcing.dispatch.singledispatchmethod` dispatches on the type of the first argument, you will need to forward ``tagged.decision`` and define handlers for different types of :class:`~eventsourcing.dcb.domain.Decision`.
+For projections that work with :ref:`DCB applications <DCB application>`, you will need to define the dispatching to work with :ref:`domain events <DCB Domain Event>`.
+Because the ``process_event()`` method will receive :class:`~eventsourcing.dcb.domain.Event` objects, and because :func:`~eventsourcing.dispatch.singledispatchmethod` dispatches on the type of the first argument, so you will need to forward ``event.decision`` and define handlers for different types of :class:`~eventsourcing.dcb.domain.Decision`.

 .. code-block:: python

-    from eventsourcing.dcb.domain import Tagged
+    from eventsourcing.dcb.domain import Event
-    from eventsourcing.dcb.msgpack import Decision
+    from eventsourcing.dcb.msgspec import Decision

-    class TaggedDecisionProjection(Projection["MyMaterialisedViewInterface"]):
+    class EventDecisionProjection(Projection["MyMaterialisedViewInterface"]):
         name = "myprojection"
         topics = (get_topic(Decision), )

         @singledispatchmethod
-        def process_event(self, tagged: Tagged[Decision], tracking: Tracking) -> None:
+        def process_event(self, event: Event[Decision], tracking: Tracking) -> None:
-            self.process_decision(tagged.decision, tracking)
+            self.process_decision(event.decision, tracking)

         @singledispatchmethod
         def process_decision(self, _: Decision, tracking: Tracking) -> None: